 Visitors have discovered the charm of these villages with their narrow streets, whitewashed buildings, lovely old churches, and flower-filled squares.
 The most beautiful villages include Grazalema, Vejer de la Frontera, and Arco de la Frontera – which is known as the gateway to the Pueblos Blancos.

 You can plan your own route around the towns, or you can do a guided day trip from Seville which takes the hassle out of organizing the logistics.

-Known as the party capital of the world, Ibiza is one of the best places to visit if you’re looking for hedonistic European nightlife.
+Known as the world’s party capital, Ibiza is one of the best places to visit if you’re looking for hedonistic European nightlife.
 Nightly gigs from world-renowned DJs at iconic clubs keep revelers dancing from dusk until dawn, and the eclectic international crowd knows how to get loose.

 The best way to explore Ibiza is on foot or by scooter, as the island is only 21 square miles in size, and you can get around quickly.
 If you’re eager to cool off, there are beach-hopping cruises and snorkeling trips to enjoy.

 The most hedonistic of the Balearic Islands, Ibiza is a rite of passage for party animals.
 Summertime (June-September) is the best time to visit, as many clubs in Ibiza Town close for winter.

 Just don’t make my rookie mistake of going out too early – most clubs don’t open until 11 PM, and it’s no fun peaking before the party has begun.
 If that happens and you go with friends, you’ll never hear the end of it.